The GDC, along with other healthcare regulators, recognises a common professional duty to be open and honest when things go wrong.

-Since April 2015, Organisations who are registered with CQC also have a statutory duty of candour, required and enforceable by law.
+Since April 2015, Organisations who are registered with CQC have a statutory duty of candour, required and enforceable by law.
 The Statutory duty therefore applies to both NHS and independent general dental practices.

 The obligations associated with the statutory duty of candour are contained in regulation 20 of the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014 (as amended).
-It applies regardless of whether a complaint has been made or a question asked about it.
-The key principles are:
+The statutory duty applies regardless of whether a complaint has been made or a question asked about it.

 - Care organisations have a general duty to act in an open and transparent way in relation to care provided to patients.
 This means that an open and honest culture must exist throughout an organisation.

-- The statutory duty applies to organisations, not individuals, though it is clear from CQC guidance that it is expected that an organisation's staff cooperate with it to ensure the obligation is met.
+- The statutory duty applies to organisations, not individuals, though it is clear from CQC guidance that an organisation's staff are expected to cooperate with it to ensure the obligation is met.

-- As soon as is reasonably practicable after becoming aware of a notifiable patient safety incident, the organisation must tell the patient (or their representative) about it in person.
+- As soon as is reasonably practicable after becoming aware of a notifiable patient safety incident, the registered person must notify the patient (or their representative) about it in person.
 The notification can be given by a representative of the registered person.

-- The organisation has to give the patient a full explanation of what is known at the time, including what further enquiries will be carried out and the results of any further enquiries into the incident
+- The organisation has to give the patient a full explanation of what is known at the time, including an apology, what further enquiries will be carried out and the results of any further enquiries into the incident

 A notifiable patient safety incident has a specific meaning which is defined by the law.
 It applies to incidents where something unintended or unexpected has occurred in the care of a patient and appears to have resulted in:

-- impairment (of sensory, motor or intellectual function) that has lasted or is likely to last for 28 days continuously (for example, prolonged or permanent inferior dental nerve paraesthesia)
+- impairment (of sensory, motor, or intellectual function) that has lasted or is likely to last for 28 days continuously (for example, prolonged or permanent inferior dental nerve paraesthesia)

 - or where the patient requires treatment by a healthcare professional in order to prevent death, or the adverse outcomes listed above.